 - Sensation of bloating and distention

-- Nausea and vomiting / high NG output
+- Nausea and vomiting (or high NG output)

-On examination, there will be abdominal distention and absent bowel sounds; importantly, this is a key difference to the presentation of a mechanical obstruction (which typically has ‘tinkling’ bowel sounds present)
+On examination, there will be abdominal distention and absent bowel sounds (whereas in mechanical obstruction there are classically ‘tinkling’ bowel sounds present)

 In the patients with suspected post-operative ileus, the aim of the investigations are to rule out more serious pathologies and determine any underlying cause.

-A CT scan (often with oral contrast) will confirm diagnosis and show any collections / anastomotic leak.
-This is only really useful 3-5 days after surgery.
+A CT scan abdomen and pelvis (often with oral contrast) will confirm the diagnosis (Fig. 1) and importantly also rule out any intra-abdominal collections or anastomotic leaks.

-- Correct electrolyte abnormalities present and monitor for acute kidney injury (AKI)
+- Correct any electrolyte abnormalities and monitor for acute kidney injury

 - Reduce opiate analgesia and any other bowel mobility reducing medication

-It is important to warn patients that once it does settle, they will get very watery diarrhoea for the first 2 – 3 bowel movements.
+It is important to warn patients that once it does settle, they may well have very watery stool for the first 2–3 bowel movements.